Expats & Jobs in Malta: FAQs

-And still we’re receiving a stream of enquiries from would-be expats to Malta.
+And still we’re receiving a stream of enquiries from would-be expats looking for jobs in Malta.
 The islands’ capacity for population growth seems to know no limits.
 Despite its micro size and the prospect of its limitations (ie. in jobs, of space…), Malta seems a glistening jewel, an oasis away from the rat-race of corporate lives elsewhere, a place worth sussing out to relocate to.

 A main concern for those not overly cash rich or thinking of just retiring here is the availability of jobs.
 It’s a concern too for locals who wish to specialise in certain fields.
 There’s a lot of info on the web on Malta’s attractions in terms of healthcare, overall quality of life and so on (we’ve covered that too).
 But on jobs?
 There’s far less straight talking and far fewer useful pointers.

-We’ve rounded up some of the most popular questions we receive on the job market and asked Emma Martin, an HR executive at leading recruiter Muovo.eu, which specialises in the ICT, i-gaming, finance and pharma industries, to give us some insights into the realities here for job seekers from overseas.
+We’ve rounded up some of the most popular questions we receive relating to expat jobs in Malta and asked Emma Martin, an HR executive at leading recruiter Muovo.eu, which specialises in the ICT, i-gaming, finance and pharma industries, to give us some insights into the realities here for job seekers from overseas.
 It’s a plain-speaking round up of what to expect.

 Q. Is the Maltese language a pre-req for a job in Malta?